2Write for writing and editing

 ‘Thank you for your efforts on behalf of all our veterans and your kind words at the launch of your most excellent book.’ - Des Vinten, Korean War veteran

 As a volunteer in Timor-Leste from 2013 to 2015, Pip wrote Matadalan Hakerek Kreativu, the first creative writing guide in the national language, Tetun.
 The 140-page guide is a practical introduction to story-writing for this traditionally oral culture.
 It arose out of Pip’s creative writing classes for Timorese researchers who have gathered 800 women’s stories of resistance to the brutal Indonesian occupation of their country.
 Four of these stories are included in the guide, which Pat designed and formatted.

 We edit Employment Agreements: Bargaining Trends and Employment Law Update, an annual 300-page publication for Victoria University’s Centre for Labour, Employment and Law.

 We also copy edit, proof-read and format university texts, such as these for Pearson Publishers (Higher Education Division):

-Pat is writing the detailed personal and business history of a Wellington family, based on oral history interviews with family members.
+Pat has written the personal and business history of a Wellington family, based on oral history interviews with family members.